guillermoguevara887/password-generator/README.md

 Overview —
-This a simple password generator, it's a good practice of basic JavaScript concepts
+This a simple password generator,
-Such as strings, using math libraries for generate random numbers or symbols.
+I'm doing some simples small proyects using of basic JavaScript concepts Such as strings, using math libraries for generate random numbers or symbols.

 Running the project